 My expander class at ETH continues, and for the moment the course notes are kept updated (and in fact I have some more in the notes than I did in class).

 Last week, I presented the inequalities relating the definition of expanders based on the expansion ratio with the “spectral” definition.
 In fact, I used the random walk definition first, which is only very slightly different for general families of graphs (with bounded valency), and is entirely equivalent for regular graphs.
-For a connected -regular graph
+For a connected k-regular graph \Gamma, the inequalities state that

 where:

-, i.e., the operator acting on functions on the vertex set by
+• \lambda_1(\Gamma) is the smallest non-zero eigenvalue of the normalized Laplace operator \Delta, i.e., the operator acting on functions on the vertex set by

 The left-hand inequality is rather simple, once one knows (or notices) the variational characterization

 The proof I presented is the one presented by L. Trevisan in his recent lectures on expanders (see, specifically, Lecture 4).
-Here, the idea is to construct a test set for of the form
+Here, the idea is to construct a test set for h(\Gamma) of the form

-that Trevisan uses to construct those test sets, I first stated a general lemma where the threshold is picked according to a fairly general probability measure.
+for a suitable real-valued function \varphi on the group.
+The only minor difference is that, in order to motivate the distribution of a random “threshold” t that Trevisan uses to construct those test sets, I first stated a general lemma where the threshold is picked according to a fairly general probability measure.
 Then I first showed what happens for a uniform choice in this interval, to motivate the “better” one that leads to Cheeger’s inequality.

 But there is some good in this inequality.
 First, the precise form it takes (which I didn’t find elsewhere, and will therefore name Trevisan’s inequality) is

-(where is the number of edges between
+(where a(x,y) is the number of edges between x and y) and

 The interesting fact is that this can be sharper than Cheeger’s inequality.
-Indeed, this happens at least for the family of graphs which are the Cayley graphs of
+Indeed, this happens at least for the family of graphs \Gamma_n which are the Cayley graphs of \mathfrak{S}_n with respect to the generating set

 From an analysis of the random walks by Diaconis and Saloff-Coste (see Example 1 in Section 3 of their paper), it is known that